Sohaniboston/Chat-with-PDF-Free-SP/README.md

 ## 🔧 Troubleshooting

-### Common Issues:
+### Common Issues & Solutions:

+**"Model didn't respond" / StopIteration Errors**
+- **What it means**: HuggingFace public inference is overloaded
+- **Solutions**:
+  - Wait 2-3 minutes and try again
+  - Ask shorter, simpler questions
+  - Get a free HuggingFace token for better reliability
+  - Switch to OpenAI mode if you have credits

 **"No text found in PDF"**
 - PDF might be image-based (scanned)
-- Solution: Use OCR software first
+- Solution: Use OCR software first or try a different PDF

 **"Processing takes long time"**
 - Large documents take time on first run
-- HuggingFace models download on first use
+- HuggingFace models download on first use (cached afterward)
-- Subsequent runs are faster
+- Subsequent runs are much faster due to caching

 **"Error creating vector store"**
-- Check internet connection
+- Check internet connection for model downloads
-- Restart the application
+- Restart the application to clear cache
 - Try with smaller PDF files first

-**"Weird or incorrect answers"**
-- Ensure PDFs contain the information you're asking about
+**Console Warnings (FutureWarning, etc.)**
+- These are now suppressed in the latest version
+- Warnings don't affect functionality
+- Restart the app if you see persistent warnings

+**"Timeout" or "Connection" Errors**
+- Network issues or server overload
+- The app will automatically retry 3 times
-- Try more specific questions
+- Try switching to a different processing mode
-- Check if text was extracted correctly

 ## 💡 Tips for Best Results